httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Reference this specification.
 Recipients and generators of the header need to know that the requirements of this document are in effect.

 * Specify the header field's allowed syntax for values, in terms of the types described in {{types}}, along with their associated semantics.
-Syntax definitions are encouraged to use the ABNF rules beginning with "sh_" defined in this specification.
+Syntax definitions are encouraged to use the ABNF rules beginning with "sh-" defined in this specification.

 * Specify any additional constraints upon the syntax of the structured sued, as well as the consequences when those constraints are violated.
 When Structured Headers parsing fails, the header is discarded (see {{text-parse}}); in most situations, header-specific constraints should do likewise.